egison/egison-haskell/README.md

 # miniEgison: Template Haskell Implementation of Egison Pattern Matching

 This Haskell library provides the users with the pattern-matching facility against non-free data types.
+Non-free data types are data types whose data have no standard forms.
+For example, multisets are non-free data types because the multiset {a,b,b} has two other equivalent but literally different forms {b,a,b} and {b,b,a}.
+This library provides the pattern-matching facility that fulfills the following three criteria for practical pattern matching for non-free data types: (i) non-linear pattern matching with backtracking; (ii) extensibility of pattern-matching algorithms; (iii) ad-hoc polymorphism of patterns.

-This pattern-matching facility is originally proposed in [this paper](https://arxiv.org/abs/1808.10603) and implemented in [the Egison programming language](http://github.com/egison/egison/).
+The design of the pattern-matching facility is originally proposed in [this paper](https://arxiv.org/abs/1808.10603) and implemented in [the Egison programming language](http://github.com/egison/egison/).

 ## Grammar